fruitsamples/Reflection/ReadMe.txt

 Reflection

-This sample shows how to implement a "reflection" special effect on a given UIImageView most commonly seem in iTunes and iPod player apps.
+This sample shows how to implement a "reflection" special effect on a given UIImageView most commonly seen in iTunes and iPod player apps.
 It allows the rendering effect with "dynamic" input values for 1) reflection height and 2) translucency level.
 These values can be plugged into the factory methods provided by this sample to achieve a desired affect.

-This sample implements a UIImageView and programmtically builds a "reflection" image view below it using CoreGraphics.
+This sample implements a UIImageView and programmatically builds a "reflection" image view below it using CoreGraphics.
 Essentially it builds the reflection using a combination of CGContextRef, CGImageRef and CALayer to do the desired rendering.

 The main entry method in creating the reflected image is -